BlackRock World Mining Trust

-BlackRock World Mining Trust is a British investment trust dedicated to investments in mining and metals.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+BlackRock World Mining Trust is a British investment trust that invests in equity securities of mining and metals companies.
+The chairman is Charles Goodyear.

 History

 The company was established by Mercury Asset Management as the Mercury World Mining Trust in October 1993.
-After Mercury was acquired by Merrill Lynch & Co. in 1997, it became the Merrill Lynch World Mining Trust in December 2000.
+After Mercury was acquired by Merrill in 1997, it became the Merrill Lynch World Mining Trust in December 2000.
 Following the merger of Merrill Lynch Investment Management with BlackRock in February 2006, it adopted the current name in April 2008.
-The chairman is Charles Goodyear.